The market is overvalued from a historical perspective. The image below shows the Shiller PE Ratio over time for the S&P 500.

 - Dividend yields in excess of 2.0% (with most significantly higher)

-We have more than 650 securities we track and analyze in The Sure Analysis Research Database.
+We have more than 830 securities we track and analyze in the Sure Analysis Research Database.
 The Sure Dividend Newsletter uses this information to create find and analyze our Top 10 dividend growth stocks every month.

-The Sure Dividend Newsletter currently has a risk-free trial – pay nothing for 7 days.
-We are offering you this free trial because we know the value The Sure Dividend Newsletter offers and want to reach as many people as possible.
+The Dividend Pro Plan currently has a risk-free trial – pay nothing for 7 days.
+We are offering you this free trial because we know the value The Sure Dividend Newsletter (and our other premium services included in the Dividend Pro Plan) offers.

-If you don’t feel the newsletter is the right fit for you, just notify me via email at email@example.com to opt-out within your trial period and you will not be charged.
+If you don’t feel the Dividend Pro Plan is the right fit for you, just notify us via email at firstname.lastname@example.org to opt-out within your trial period and you will not be charged.

-Join now and receive the newest edition of The Sure Dividend Newsletter immediately.
+Join now and get access to the newest edition of the Sure Dividend Newsletter, and much more, immediately.

 If you have any questions at all, please feel free to email us at email@example.com.